for automating Clojure projects without setting your hair on fire

 directory from the CI run that generated the tarball, then you

-should add its path as :local-repo
+should add its path as :local-repo along with

-to the :production
+:offline? true to the :production

 profile.
 Staying offline prevents the deployed project from